raspberrypilearning/laser-tripwire/worksheet.md

     ``` python
     import pygame
     ```
-1. Next you need to `initialise` pygame and it's sound mixer.
+1. Next you need to initialise Pygame and its sound mixer.

     ``` python
     pygame.init()